 The Neurology Department at the BWH maintains an inpatient service of approximately 20 patients with about 1300 admissions per year, and a consult service, which sees over 1500 consultations per year.
 BWH is a Department of Public Health designated Primary Stroke Center.
 The inpatient service is located in the BWH patient tower sharing space and nursing personnel with neurosurgery.
 There is a neuroscience ICU integrating the best neurological and surgical care and an epilepsy-monitoring unit.
 In the ambulatory center, the neurology department handles over 20,000 patient visits per year in both general neurology and various subspecialty units including neuromuscular disease, memory disorders, headache, epilepsy, multiple sclerosis, cancer neurology, cognitive and behavioral neurology, stroke, neuro-ophthalmology and movement disorders.

-The Massachusetts General Hospital (MGH) is the largest of the hospitals affiliated with the Harvard Medical School.
+Massachusetts General Hospital (MGH) is the largest of the hospitals affiliated with the Harvard Medical School.
 The hospital admitted its first patients in 1821.
 The original hospital building, the Bulfinch, is now an architectural and historic landmark.
-The Bulfinch contains the Ether Dome where general anesthesia was first introduced in the United States and where Neurology grand rounds are held.
-The MGH has a rich and storied history and has been a center of clinical and academic excellence in American medicine for over a century.
-The hospital currently operates with a capacity of 750 inpatient beds, most in the glass-enclosed Ellison and Blake buildings which were completed in 1990 and 1994, respectively.
-There is an 18 bed neuroscience intensive care unit in the Blake building that was completed in 1998 and houses state of the art equipment, including a portable CT scanner.
-In 2011, we will be moving to a new 24-bed neuro ICU.
+The Bulfinch contains the Ether Dome, where general anesthesia was first introduced in the United States and where Neurology Grand Rounds are held.
+MGH has a rich and storied history and has been a center of clinical and academic excellence in American medicine for over a century.
+The hospital currently operates with a capacity of 1,050 inpatient beds,.
+The Neurology service is centered in the Lunder Building, which opened in 2011.
+Lunder includes a 24-bed Neuro ICU with state of the art equipment, including PET/CT and MR scanners.
+There are 70 Neuroscience floor beds, each of which is a single patient room with telemetry and EEG monitoring capability.
 Outpatient clinics are housed in the modern Wang Ambulatory Care Center.

-At MGH, the 12th floor of the interconnected Ellison, Blake, White and Gray/Bigelow buildings is devoted to Neurology and Neurosurgery patients.
-Inpatient Neurology services maintain an average daily census of approximately 40 with approximately 1900 admissions each year.
-The MGH Neurology service performs almost 2000 consults per year.
-It supports a full time Emergency Ward Neurology service and an epilepsy monitoring service.
+Inpatient Neurology services maintain an average daily census of approximately 40 with 2,000 admissions each year.
+The MGH Neurology service performs almost 2,000 consults per year.
+It supports a full time Emergency Ward Neurology service and an Epilepsy Monitoring Service.
 The outpatient Neurology Units are busy with 44,000 visits per year to both general and subspecialty clinics.

 The Brockton-West Roxbury VA Medical Center has been affiliated with the Brigham and Women’s Hospital since 1945 and generations of Harvard students and residents have received significant portions of their medical training in this institution.
 The Brockton-West Roxbury VA Neurology Service was founded by Dr. Martin A. Samuels in 1977.
 Dr. David Dawson became the service chief in 1988,Dr. Michael Charness in 1996 and Dr. Neil Kowall in 2008.
 In 1999 the Harvard-affiliated Brockton-West Roxbury VA merged with the Boston University-affiliated Boston VA (Jamaica Plain) to become the VA Boston Healthcare System.
 As part of the merger, the Harvard-affiliated and Boston University-affiliated VA Neurology Departments merged under the leadership of Dr. Charness.